Yaskawa-Global/motoros2/README.md

   - YRC1000: either `LAN2` or `LAN3`
   - YRC1000micro: either `LAN2` or `LAN3`
 - MotoPlus and Motoman-Driver must be enabled on the controller
-- ROS 2 version: Foxy, Galactic, Humble or Rolling.
+- ROS 2 version: Foxy, Galactic or Humble.
   ROS 2 Iron Irwini is not yet supported.
 - Docker or a from-source build of the micro-ROS Agent
 - FastDDS as RMW (even when using ROS 2 Galactic)